Xwedodah

 Family tree of the mythical Mashya and Mashyana and their descendants.

 Xwedodah (خویدوده xidude; Avestan: xᵛaētuuadaθa) is a type of consanguine marriage historically practiced in Zoroastrianism before the Muslim conquest of Persia.
 Such marriages are recorded as having been inspired by Zoroastrian cosmogony and considered pious.
-It was a high act of worship in Zoroastrianism, and there were punishments for not performing it.
+It was believed to be a high act of worship in Zoroastrianism.

-This form of direct familial incest marriage allowed Zoroastrians to marry their sisters, daughters, granddaughters, and their own mothers to take as wives.
-Xwedodah was widely practiced by royalty and nobility, and possibly clergy, but it is not known if it was commonly practiced by families in other classes.
+This form of direct familial incest marriage allowed Zoroastrians to marry their sisters.
+There are few examples that show xwedodah was practiced by royalty and nobility, and possibly clergy, but it is not known if it was commonly practiced by families in other classes.
 In modern Zoroastrianism it is near non-existent, having been noted to have disappeared as an extant practice by the 11th century.

 Etymology

 While the Avestan term xᵛaētuuadaθa is still of ambiguous meaning and function in the Young Avestan texts, it is only later in Middle Persian that the term becomes used in its current form.
 The earliest use of the word Xwedodah is in Middle Persian in the Ka'ba-ye Zartosht inscription at Naqsh-e Rostam.
 The nineteenth-century qaêtvadatha style (with q instead of Avesta x) and similar writings reappear in modern literature.